axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 The reason for using the OSGi service registry is that it enables decentralized implementation of different kinds of device adapters.
 E.g., implementing a new Igtimi adapter does not mean that you have to modify the object factory for device identifier objects in the persistence bundle, but simply register a new service from within your own bundle.
 This is more hindering than helpful in this stage of development, but - in future - means that other device adapters could be developed without having to touch the Sailing Analytics core code, so a vendor of tracking devices could recieve a current Sailing Analytics version as an SDK and implement additional bundles only.

 ## Servlets
 The servlets are listed in the chronological order that they can be called.
 First, persistent competitors are needed, so that they can later on be registered for the race (`createPersistentCompetitor`).
 These can then be listed (`getPersistentCompetitors`).
 When this is completed, a race in its pre-race phase can be created (`createRace`), which is then also shown in `getRaceLogsInPreRacePhase`.
 By selecting one of these RaceLogs and sending `RaceLogPersistentCompetitorRegisteredEvent`s, `RaceLogCourseDefinitionChangedEvent`s, the race can then be moved from its pre race phase into the tracking phase by sending the `RaceLogPreRacePhaseEndedEvent` via the race log.
 From this moment on - given the fact that all necessary information was already included in the RaceLog, tracking data can be added to the race.
-On the one hand, marks can be pinged (`pingMark`), on the other hand fixes of competitors can be recorded (`recordFixes`).
+On the one hand, marks can be pinged (`pingMark`, for which knowledge of the course layout is necessary, which can be accessed through `currentcourse`), on the other hand fixes of competitors can be recorded (`recordFixes`).
 Pinging the marks is of course only the first step, the plan is to allow the mapping of tracking devices such as smartphones to marks as well as competitors.

 ### `/sailingserver/racelogtracking/createPersistentCompetitor`
 `CreatePersistentCompetitorPostServlet`